-Petitenget Beach is another beach sharing the same coastline with Seminyak.
-The beach is a wide, grayish sandy beach, just 25 minutes walk from Seminyak.
+Petitenget Beach is another beach sharing the same coastline as Seminyak.
+The beach is a wide, grayish sandy beach, just 25 minute’s walk from Seminyak.
 A Hindu worshipping place is located in one area with the beach.
 A combination of both natural and cultural tourism for sure.

 For those looking for a hassle-free beach, Petitenget might be the option.
 Just a few hawkers are around, surfers are not that many.
 Oceanview is magnificent with quite a strong tide and beach breeze.
 Even the beach chairs to rent aren’t as many as in the neighborhood beach.
 With fewer visitors around, relish the moment, it feels like a private beach after all.

-Jaw-dropping sunset is another attraction to see in Petitenget beach.
+Jaw-dropping sunset is another attraction to see on Petitenget beach.
 In the evening, beachfront restaurants and a beach house offer a great ambiance of shoreline dining.
 Have the palate tastes locally-adapted international dishes.
-Say a steak or Moroccan food, the chef and the team will serve it.
-For local delicacies at a cheap price, local food stalls are lining as well.
+Say a steak or Moroccan food, and the chef and the team will serve it.
+For local delicacies at a cheap price, local food stalls are lined as well.

 Just like nearby beaches such as Kuta and Seminyak Beach.
 Petitenget charges no entrance fee except for the parking fee.
 Visitors coming with vehicles will get charged Rp2.000 for a scooter and Rp5.000 for a car.

 |Parking||Rp.2.000 (scooter) / Rp5.000 (car)|